Quando a Imaginação se Torna Prisão

 O que pretendemos neste ensaio é seguir essa trilha: investigar como o imaginário humano pode ser manipulado, quais são as consequências desse domínio simbólico, e de que modo a filosofia, compreendida como amor à verdade, pode restaurar a liberdade do espírito.
 O que está em jogo não é apenas a clareza das ideias, mas a integridade da alma.

 Toda forma de pensamento nasce de uma imagem.
 Antes que o homem formule uma ideia, ele já a vê, não com os olhos.
 A imaginação é o meio pelo qual o ser humano traduz o invisível em forma, o inefável em figura.
 Aristóteles dizia que “a alma nunca pensa sem imagens” (De Anima, 431a), e essa observação, aparentemente psicológica, contém uma verdade metafísica: o homem só conhece o real porque é capaz de imaginá-lo.
-O imaginário é a raiz do pensamento, e não um mero adorno da fantasia.
+O imaginário é a raiz do pensamento, e não um adorno da fantasia.

 O universo conceitual de um indivíduo é o mapa do mundo que ele habita mentalmente; o imaginário é o solo simbólico sobre o qual esse mapa é desenhado.
 Toda palavra, antes de ser conceito, foi imagem: “luz”, “justiça”, “céu”, “tempo”, “verdade”, todos esses termos nasceram da intuição simbólica antes de se tornarem definições.
 Por isso, a linguagem humana é inseparável da imaginação: cada termo é o vestígio de uma visão primordial.